apache/cordova-coho/docs/setting-up-gpg.md

     # Clone `cordova-dist` if you don't have it already:
     coho repo-clone -r dist

+    # Append your key to the KEYS file
     gpg --armor --export $KEY_ID >> cordova-dist/KEYS

     # Make sure that's the only change to the file
     ( cd cordova-dist && svn diff )

     # Commit
     ( cd cordova-dist && svn commit -m "Added my signing PGP key to KEYS" )